athulyaesther777/Learn-Python-With-Me-/README.md

 Part 9: Tuples
 Tuples are immutable sequences used to store collections of heterogeneous data.
 This section will cover how to create tuples, access their elements, and work with tuples within lists.

+Part 10: Functions
+Functions are a fundamental concept in Python that allow you to encapsulate code into reusable blocks.
+This section demonstrates how to define and use functions in Python, including handling parameters and understanding the difference between function calls and variables.